aidanbdh/noSlack/README.md

-# slack-personal-assistant
+# noSlack
-A slackbot for people who want a personal assistant through slack.
+A slackbot for people who want to slack people who don't have slack.